Robert Moses State Park – Thousand Islands: Park description

 Robert Moses State Park offers a beach, picnic tables with pavilions, a playground, recreation programs, a nature trail, hiking trails through woods and wetlands, fishing, a boat launch and marina, a campground with tent and trailer sites, cabins, cross-country skiing and snowmobiling, and a food concession.

 Visitors may access the portion of the park on Barnhart Island by traveling through a tunnel below the Eisenhower Locks, part of the Saint Lawrence Seaway.

-A nature center offers outdoor education opportunities, and is managed by the Friends of the Robert Moses State Park Nature Center, Inc. As of 2015, the nature center is operating out of facilities at the St. Lawrence Center Mall while construction is completed on a new building at park.
-The new facility, financed by the New York Power Authority, will replace the former nature center that was destroyed in a March 2010 fire.
+A nature center offers outdoor education opportunities, and is managed by the Friends of the Robert Moses State Park Nature Center, Inc. In May 2017, the center reopened as the Eugene L. Nicandri Nature Center.
+The new facility, financed by the New York Power Authority, replaced the former nature center that was destroyed in a March 2010 fire.

 A sign near the entrance of the park notes the location where the 45th parallel crosses through the park.